Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Equation of state and neutron star

 The reason for the invalidity of the extrapolation to higher density might be due to the limitation of the RMF approximation (see, e.g., Ref.~\cite{Xiong:2025jxq}).
-For example, there is no cross symmetry of baryons for treating meson fields as classical ones, that is, the \(u\)-channel interactions are not included rigorously but mocked by the \(t\)-channel interactions with modification of the corresponding couplings, see Fig.~\ref{fig:N-t-u}.
-In the $u$-channel, the maximum of \(|\vec{k}-\vec{p}|\) is \(|2\vec{k}_F|\) where \(\vec{k}_F\) is the Fermi momentum of nucleons.
+For example, there is no cross symmetry for baryons when treating meson fields as classical ones, that is, the \(u\)-channel interactions are not included rigorously but mimicked by the \(t\)-channel interactions with modification of the corresponding couplings, see Fig.~\ref{fig:N-t-u}.
+In the $u$ channel, the maximum of \(|\vec{k}-\vec{p}|\) is \(|2\vec{k}_F|\), where \(\vec{k}_F\) is the Fermi momentum of nucleons.
 It can be seen that \(u\)-channel interactions can be expanded as Taylor series of \(|\vec{k}-\vec{p}|^2/m_{\sigma}^2\) at low densities.
-At the leading order, the \(u\)-channel interactions are mocked by the \(t\)-channel ones by adjusting the OBE couplings, e.g. \(g_{\sigma NN}\), \(g_{\omega NN}\), and \(g_{\rho NN}\).
+At the LO, the \(u\)-channel interactions are mocked by the \(t\)-channel ones by adjusting the one-boson-exchange couplings, e.g., \(g_{\sigma NN}\), \(g_{\omega NN}\), and \(g_{\rho NN}\).
 The convergence region of the Taylor series can be estimated as \(|2\vec{k}_F|^2<m_{\sigma}^2\), resulting in a maximum Fermi momentum for the RMF approximation.
-If \(m_{\sigma}\) is \(500\rm \ MeV\), the maximum RMF-applicable density is around \(n_0\) which means the RMF approximation has already broken the analytic structure of EOMs beyond \(n_0\) for neglecting the exchange symmetry, and even worse for \(\approx 4n_0\) here.
+If \(m_{\sigma}\) is \(500\rm \ MeV\), the maximum RMF-applicable density is around \(n_0\), which means the RMF approximation has already broken the analytic structure of EOM beyond \(n_0\) for neglecting the exchange symmetry, and even worse for \(\approx 4n_0\) here.

-The reason why this analytic problem is not so obvious in past studies based on RMF approximation is that the multi-meson couplings were usually introduced perturbatively, therefore the solution of RMF EOMs is close to the standard Green's function solution.
-In this way, even if the RMF approximation becomes not so good at high density, the solution of RMF EOMs can be still found.
-But in our approach, the multi-meson couplings take account for the hadron mass generation from spontaneous chiral symmetry breaking, thus they can't be chosen so small, and this worsen the problem.
+The reason why this analytic problem is not so obvious in past studies based on RMF approximation is that the multimeson couplings were usually introduced perturbatively, and therefore the solution of RMF EOM is close to the standard Green's function solution.
+In this way, even if the RMF approximation becomes not so good at high density, the solution of RMF EOM can still be found.
+However, in our approach, the multimeson couplings account for the hadron mass generation from spontaneous chiral symmetry breaking, thus they cannot be chosen to be so small, and this worsens the problem.